 Gauge is the number of stitches and rows per inch in a pattern.
 Gauge is a way to make sure the pattern you are crocheting works out to be the size it was intended.

-There are many tools that can help you figure out what your gauge is in a project, but a good old tape measure will do the trick just fine too!
+There are many crochet tools that can help you figure out what your gauge is in a project, but a good old tape measure will do the trick just fine too!

 I would suggest making a practice swatch (a smaller version of the pattern) which is usually a 5-6″ piece to make sure your stitches are correctly meeting the required gauge for the project.